dfchil/enDjinn/README.md

 Notice that the **Makefile** for this program is just a symlink to the [enDjinn/Makefile.prime](Makefile.prime) that is amended with one line in the [Makefile.local.cfg](./examples//enj_hello/Makefile.local.cfg) for injecting enDjinns built in qfont.
 So one symlink and two files in total and a bit of adherence to how enDjinn expects things to be arranged and you're off to make things run on the Dreamcast!

-The complete setup can be found under examples this repository: [enj_hello](./examples/enj_hello/)
+The complete setup can be found in the examples folder in this repository: [enj_hello](./examples/enj_hello/)

-Please don't worry about being strong armed into a rigoristic and very specific way to do things, because while one part of the design philosphy is "powerfull zero config features out of the gate", another part is "as much a as possible should be reconfigurable by the user".
+And please don't worry about being strong armed into a rigoristic and very specific way to do things, because while one part of the design philosphy is "powerfull zero config features out of the gate", another part is "as much a as possible should be reconfigurable by the user".
 I'll have more on how to wrangle the make system to your tastes and needs later.

-The other half of enDjinn is the runtime that delivers a gameplay loop driver, a powerful sate machine as demonstrated in the [enj_modes example](./examples/enj_modes/code/enj_modes.c), that tries to alleviate some of quirks of the Dreamcast system while amplifying its strengths.
+Apart from the build system alluded to above, another big part of enDjinn is the runtime that tries to alleviate some of quirks of the Dreamcast system while amplifying its strengths.
+In this runtime you'll find a gameplay loop driver, a powerful sate machine, texture loading, a truetype based fonting system, controller and rumblepack handling and various other small things that I like to reuse between projects.

 I'll add more documentation to all of the above and some features I haven't mentioned it in due time.

 My current outline of topics to cover is as follows:

 ## Build System
 ### Automagic